Reverse Mortgage (HECM)

 Advantages

-- No monthly mortgage payments (taxes/insurance still required)
+- No monthly mortgage payments required

-- Stay in your home
+- Access equity while staying in your home

 Considerations

-- •Affects inheritance
+- •Reduces inheritance for heirs

 Eligibility Requirements